SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 Go ahead and Scrape!

 Once skraper is finished, you will need to edit the resulting gamelist.xml for use with Pegasus.
-I recommend downloading Microsoft Visual Studio Code (just a text editor).
-Use it to remove all of the image tags.
+I recommend [downloading Microsoft Visual Studio Code](https://code.visualstudio.com/download) (just a fancy text editor).
+Use it to remove all of the image tags from your gamelist.xml:

 ```xml
     <image>./media/images/Frogger (USA) (Rev B).png</image>